Rifat-Shuvo/gulshan-tower/README.md

-# some of This project features
+# some of This project features (a-12)

 # Are you a building owner?? if the answer is yes, this website is just for you.
 This website is designed to maintain a apartment from remotely.Some of the feature is following:
 *** It is super easy and user friendly UI.

 *** There is no complexity about the source code.

 *** As the entire source code have super readability, So, all type of developer can understand easily.

 *** The entire website Ui is super friendly, Any user can easily understood about this.

 *** As no complexity in the code is used, and the entire code is dynamic and easily scalable. that's why the maintainance cost is very cheap.

+*** There have three roles of a user.
+(1.Regestered user.
+2.Members of the community & Admin)

+***Also, There have a specific roles and previledges of this three types of users.

 # live link: https://practise-da4fb.web.app/